-In future research, the authors suggest conducting research related to accounting practices when the Islamic empire was established and developed in the archipelago after the collapse of the Majapahit kingdom as a Hindu kingdom.
-From the research above, it shows that there is a relationship between power and the existence of accounting in an era.
-It also shows how accounting can grow and develop in line with the ideology of a country running and being.
+In future research, the author suggests conducting research related to accounting practices when the Islamic empire was established and developed after the collapse of the Majapahit kingdom as a Hindu kingdom in the archipelago.
+The research above shows that there is a relationship between power and the existence of accounting in an era.
+This also shows how accounting can grow and develop in line with the ideology of a country running and being.
 The results of this study imply that accounting grows and is born not only from social culture, but accounting grows and is born also influenced by the power of a country.